schweitzerb/cleanProject/README.md

 - `train/subject_train.txt`: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 - `test/subject_test.txt`: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-Both the train and test data sets also include `Inertial Signals` folders with additional data.
+Both the `train` and `test` data sets also include `Inertial Signals` folders with additional data.
 However these are not relevant for this project, and hence not discussed any further.

-For a more through description of the Samsung Dataset, please refer to the README.txt included with the original data.
+For a more through description of the Samsung data set, please refer to the README.txt included with the original data.

 ## run_analysis.R

-The script takes the Samsung data set and performs the following steps to generate a single tidy data set.
-The tidy dataset summarizes the measurements via their mean by subject and activity.
+The script takes the Samsung data set and performs the steps below to generate a single tidy data set.
+The tidy data set summarizes each measurement via its mean by subject and activity.

+The `run_analysis.R` sript:
  * Loads and merges the training and the test sets to create a single data set.
  * Replaces the activity codes in the Samsung data with the corresponding activity names.
  * Labels the variables with descriptive variable names which match the names of the feature vectore form the Samsung data.